denisdumitras/BDC_Labs/Laboratory_Work_N6/Report.md

 For getting a easier and optimized way of searching we should in this task to create indexes on tables of database.
 Also , this indexes will help not only for searchin , but also for maintaining the database.
 So , for performing this given task I used 'ALTER' option for checking if such a group file exist , if not create one.
 I set the size and the path.
 I don't know if this way will help for searching process and I added only one index , nonclustered for one table.
 For making sure that it was added I used special command 'sysindexes'.

 ![](https://github.com/gzaharia/BDC_Labs/blob/master/Laboratory_Work_N6/Screens/Task8.PNG)

+**Conclusion:**

+In this laboratory work I obtained skills operating with tables and idexes and what are purpose for indexing.
+Also, I find out about some new options in Transact SQL which works like a pointer to the table and select the needed one.
+Declare cursor, Open cursor, Fetch row (separate fetches may be executed for multiple rows) and Close cursor , "FETCH".
+Moreover , I learned how change the information in table without deleting it and creating again, which is "UPDATE" and "SET".
+Operating with indexes I can point out some observations about them: it makes easy search with select query, but takes additional space from the disk and I can say that they should be created only when is needed.